 State of Michigan Audiology license

-Clinical experience should include diagnostic audiology, auditory electrophysiology, hearing aids.
+Clinical experience should include diagnostic audiologic testing and auditory electrophysiology

-Collaborate on a team that includes audiologists, support personnel, physicians and nurses while being led by standardized policies and procedures.
+Demonstrated ability to collaborate on a team that includes audiologists, support personnel, audiology technicians, physicians and nurses while being led by standardized policies and procedures

 Coursework and experience in clinical neurophysiologic measurement and interpretation